 Instagram has a nasty thing about not allowing line breaks.
 The easiest way I’ve found to overcome this issue is by writing my post in my Notes app, copying it, and pasting it into Instagram.

-To make things quicker, I open Notes on my Macbook which syncs with Notes my phone.
-I type the caption completely, and spell check it.
+To make things quicker, I open Notes on my MacBook which syncs with Notes on my phone.
+I type the caption completely and spell-check it.

 I open the note on my phone and copy it.
 Then I open Instagram and paste it into the caption.